Gagnavarslan/sst/docs/index.rst

 Usage: `sst-run <options> [testname]`

-* Calling sst-run with testname(s) as arguments will just run those tests.
-The testnames should not include '.py' at the end of the filename.
+* Calling sst-run with test regular expression(s) as arguments will run only the tests matching one of these regular expressions.

 * You may optionally create a data file for data-driven testing.
 Create a '^' delimited txt data file with the same